codecrafters-io/docs/docs/community/learning-resources.md

 If you're not new to programming, but want to catch up on the basics of a new language, its official resources are generally a good place to start.
 We do want to make two recommendations however:
-* For Golang, we recommend the [Learn Golang](https://www.boot.dev/courses/learn-golang) module by boot.dev.
+* For Golang, we recommend [boot.dev's module](https://www.boot.dev/courses/learn-golang).
 Our [perks page](https://codecrafters.io/perks) has a deal!
 * For TypeScript, we recommend [Execute Program](https://www.executeprogram.com/courses/typescript-basics).
 Our [perks page](https://codecrafters.io/perks) has a deal!
 * For most other languages, [Exercism](https://exercism.org/) offers a language learning track comprising practice challenges.